AmbireTech/adex-protocol-eth/js/README.md

 - `toSolidityTuple()` - Returns an array of the identityContract address, hex string of the nonce, the token address, hex string of the token amount, receiver address, hex string of the value and hex string of the data

 ### Routine Authorization
+Describes an object of routines ran on the identity contract (ex. withdrawing from channels, opening channels).

 #### Constructor Arguments
+- `relayer` - Address of the relayer through which the routines are ran
+- `outpace` - Address of the outpace channel for which the routines run
+- `registry` - Address of the registry
+- `validUntil` - Date until the channel is valid, expires after that.
+- `feeTokenAddr` - Address of the token used for the fee
+- `weeklyFeeAmount` - Weekly fee amount

 #### Methods
+- `hash()` - Returns a hash of the routine authorization arguments
+- `hashHex()` - Returns a hex string of the routine authorization hash
+- `toSolidityTuple()` - Returns an array of the relayer address, outpace channel address, registry address, hex string of the validUntil date, the fee token address, hex string of the weekly fee amount

+#### Routine Operations
+- `channelWithdraw` - Withdraws from a channel
+- `channelWithdrawExpired` - Withdraws from an expired channel
+- `channelOpen` - Opens a channel.
+- `withdraw` - Withdraws from identity contract